AleksandrRogachev94/vgnn-reproduce/README.md

 TODO write good README

-This repository contains an implementation VGNN model described in the [Variationally Regularized Graph-based Representation Learning for Electronic Health Records](https://arxiv.org/abs/1912.03761) paper.
+This repository contains an implementation of VGNN model described in the [Variationally Regularized Graph-based Representation Learning for Electronic Health Records](https://arxiv.org/abs/1912.03761) paper.
 The intent is to reproduce ther results.

 ## Training